danya02/obsidian-wadayama-notes/Notes/Times/Festival.md

 In the morning, the agricultural events are being prepared.
 Saw [[Kagamihara Yuma]] and [[Fujiwara Riko]] assembling stands, kids on squares, and [[Igarashi-san]] and [[Igarashi Iroha]] at their house.

+Never took place because of the events of the final day.